oxodao/arch-ansible-install/README.md

 # Arch Ansible Install

-This is a custom version of https://github.com/jsf9k/ansible-arch-install/ and https://github.com/jsf9k/ansible-home

 ## Initial Setup
-Everything in this section relates to the ansible setup in the base directory
+Everything in this section relates to the ansible setup in the base directory This is a custom version of https://github.com/jsf9k/ansible-arch-install/

 - `yay -S sshpass mkpasswd`
 - Clone this repo